Solid Waste Management Treatment: New Facilities To Transform Aussie Waste Services

 The advanced waste treatment facility’s interior has just one “dirty area” before the waste is put into vats to be dried and chemically treated.

 Conclusion on solid waste management treatment:

-This is certainly good news – and it is great to see new solutions for solid waste management treatment in Australia.
+This is certainly good news – and it is great to see new solutions for solid waste management in Australia.

 We always argue for increased investment in solid waste treatment methods.